Marcel Petiot: Evasion and capture

 During the intervening seven months, Petiot hid with friends, claiming that the Gestapo wanted him because he had killed Germans and informers.
 He eventually began living with a patient, Georges Redouté, let his beard grow, and adopted various aliases.

-During the liberation of Paris in 1944, Petiot adopted the name "Henri Valeri" and joined the French Forces of the Interior (FFI) in the uprising.
+During the liberation of Paris in 1944, Petiot adopted the name "Henri Valéry" and joined the French Forces of the Interior (FFI) in the uprising.
 He became a captain in charge of counter-espionage and prisoner interrogations.

 When the newspaper Résistance published an article about Petiot, his defence attorney from the 1942 narcotics case received a letter in which his fugitive client claimed that the published allegations were mere lies.
 This gave the police a hint that Petiot was still in Paris.
-The search began anew – with "Henri Valeri" among those who were drafted to find him.
+The search began anew – with "Henri Valéry" among those who were drafted to find him.
 Finally, on 31 October, Petiot was recognized at a Paris Métro station, and arrested.
 Among his possessions were a pistol, 31,700 francs, and 50 sets of identity documents.

 Marcel Petiot bearded under the identity of "Captain Valéry", photographed after his arrest at the end of October 1944.

 Mugshot of docteur Petiot, 22 November 1944.

 Lawyer René Floriot and his client Marcel Petiot during the trial, 1946.

 The investigation brought to light the complicity of his brother Maurice, a shopkeeper on rue du Pont in Auxerre; of his wife Georgette; of his daughter-in-law and mistress Léonie Arnaux; and Albert Neuhausen, a bicycle dealer in Courson-les-Carrières, in whose home suitcases were found.
 While Dr. Petiot's wife and Albert Neuhausen were accused of receiving stolen goods and his brother Maurice of manslaughter, the investigating judge Ferdinand Gollety, who had completed his investigation, issued a dismissal order in their favor.